BCSY2022/e-commerce-order-prediction-user-analytics/README.md

 The final training table combines order-level and user-level features into a single dataframe ready for modeling.

 ### 2.1 Correlation and feature insights
+In `train_baseline.py`
-![Correlation matrix of features and target](figures/feature_corr.png) We also computed a correlation matrix between features and the target label:
+![Correlation matrix of features and target](figures/feature_corr.png) We computed a correlation matrix between features and the target label:

 - **`avg_days_between_orders`** is strongly *negatively* correlated with `label_within_7days`: users who order more frequently are much more likely to place another order within 7 days.
 - **`total_orders`** and **`unique_departments`** show positive correlation with the label: heavy, loyal users with richer category coverage are more likely to reorder soon.